Avoid disrupting the surface of the water body’s buffer strip

 Why?

-In the buffer strip of a water body, it is important not to break up the established chamber, so that no sediment or suspended sediment enters the water body.
-Low water levels and mud at the edges of watercourses provide a safe habitat for waterfowl, but also benefit terrestrial species that use muddy margins or banks for breeding.
+In water body buffer strips, it is important not to disturb the established turf to prevent sediments and suspended particles from entering the water.
+Low water levels and the mud at the edges of water bodies provide a safe habitat for aquatic insects and are also beneficial for terrestrial species that use muddy edges or banks for reproduction.